Aashik1701/Aashik1701/README.md

-# Mohammed Aashik F 👋
+# Hi, I,m Aashik F 👋

 ## 🚀 About Me
 I'm a passionate Computer Science Engineering student with a strong focus on AI, Machine Learning, and Web Development.
 Currently pursuing an Integrated MTech at Vellore Institute of Technology, Chennai, I'm dedicated to creating innovative technological solutions that make a difference.